olebole/irafdoc/doc/nttools.tedit.rst

   are column names.
 For more information on the syntax of the expression, read the help for 'tselect'.
 The direction of the search depends upon previous 'find' commands.
 By default the search direction is forward;
-  however, if a <tt>"find backwards"</tt> command has been executed previously, searches will be done in a backwards direction until a <tt>"find forward"</tt>
+  however, if a <span style="font-family: monospace;">"find backwards"</span> command has been executed previously, searches will be done in a backwards direction until a <span style="font-family: monospace;">"find forward"</span>
   command is executed.
   </dd>
   </dl>